Vero: An Open RL Recipe for General Visual Reasoning: Experiments

 \section{Experiments}

 \paragraph{Evaluation settings.} We use the following decoding setups.
 Qwen2.5-VL and MiMo-VL trained models follow the Qwen2.5-VL~\citep{qwen25vl} recommended decoding setup.
 Qwen3-VL trained models follow the decoding setup reported in the Qwen3-VL report~\citep{qwen3vl}.
-In both cases, evaluation uses one sampled decode per example.
 Tables~\ref{tab:eval-inference-settings-qwen25} and \ref{tab:eval-inference-settings-qwen3} summarize the model-family-specific sampling parameters and the shared runtime settings.
 We use Qwen3-32B with thinking disabled as the evaluation LLM judge when an LLM judge is required.
 For benchmarks requiring a VLM judge, we use Qwen3-VL-32B-Instruct.
 For judges, we use sampling parameters set to Temperature=0.7, TopP=0.8, TopK=20, and MinP=0.

 We evaluate all models using the lmms-eval~\citep{zhang2025lmms} framework, following the official evaluation protocols specified by each benchmark's authors.
 Full benchmark-specific choices and metric details are provided in \appref{app:eval-details}.

-\paragraph{Baselines.} We compare against: (1) base VLMs without native <think> tokens (Qwen2.5-VL-7B-Instruct~\citep{qwen25vl}, Qwen3-VL-8B-Instruct~\citep{qwen3vl}, Molmo2-O-7B~\citep{molmo2}), (2) models trained to do native CoT with <think> tokens (Qwen3-VL-8B-Thinking~\citep{qwen3vl}, MiMo-VL-7B-RL~\citep{mimovl}), (3) existing fully open RL-trained models (VL-Rethinker-7B~\citep{vlrethinker}, LLaVA-OV-1.5-RL~\citep{an2025llava}), and (4) a proprietary reasoning model gpt-5-nano-2025-08-07~\citep{gpt5} with medium reasoning effort.
-For baseline results, we prioritize scores from official technical reports and benchmark leaderboards.
-When published results are unavailable, we evaluate the models ourselves (indicated by \textsuperscript{\textdagger}) and follow the published benchmark guidelines.
+Table~\ref{tab:eval-results-transposed} reports Avg@5 for \model{} variants, with superscript $\pm$ values denoting the standard error of the mean across runs.
+For the Qwen3.5-9B-Base model which exhibited weak instruction-following behavior, we extracted predicted answers using GPT-5.4-mini for ChartQA-Pro, EvoChart, and CountQA, and via the LaTeX boxed format for InfoVQA, ChartQA, GameQA-lite, and MathVision.

 \FloatBarrier